Sullivan County Sheriff’s Office wants open dialogue with the community

 BLOUNTVILLE, Tenn.
 (WJHL) – In the recent climate with police and the community, the Sullivan County Sheriff’s Office (SCSO) hopes to bridge the gap by hosting community coalitions.

-The first meeting was held on September 14.
-The discussion included Crime Variations within Sullivan County, preventative measures, education, information, and welcoming conversations through feedback.
+The first meeting was held on Tuesday.
+The discussion included crime variations within Sullivan County, preventative measures, education, information, and welcoming conversations through feedback.

 The public now has the option to download the SCSO app.
 The app includes a list of job applications, current inmates, visiting hours.